phuse-org/LinkedDataEducation/doc/StudyURI.md

 ```

 Pros:
-* Shorter UUID compared to the other metods
+* Shorter UUID compared to the other methods
 * Reproducible

 Cons:
-* Not decodable back to orginal source
+* Not decodable back to original source

 ### Method 3: base64 Encoding of Study Title (+ time stamp)